Emergency services

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

 You need a valid yellow fever vaccination certificate to enter Lesotho if you travel from a country where yellow fever occurs.
+Some airlines may want to see one when you leave.

 More information: